skip navigation

 When are Tryouts?

-The CHRVA region has defined windows when club teams can hold tryouts:
+The CHRVA region has defined windows when club teams can hold tryouts for the 2023-2024 season:

 In addition to club websites, you can learn more about tryout dates and times by linking to CHRVA’s official club tryout date page.
 Note that the weekend of the tryout period is packed.
 Most candidates attend multiple tryouts, so you will need to plan accordingly.